McCoyGroup/McEnv/README.md

 # McEnv

-This is a light-weight template for a container that provides a standardized environment so that code written for a local machine can run just as cleanly on an HPC (both Hyak/Mox and NeRSC/Cori) are currently supported.
+This is a batteries-included template for a container that provides a standardized environment so that code written for a local machine can run just as cleanly on an HPC (both Hyak/Mox and NeRSC/Cori are currently supported).

 Currently we just package Anaconda and `gfort`, but like we can include whatever we need.